ab-pandey/Udacity-Deep-Reinforcement-Learning-ND/Project Continuous Control/report.md

 - Reset Parameters: Two, corresponding to goal size, and goal movement speed.
 - Benchmark Mean Reward: 30

-**In my implementation I have chosen to solve the First version of the environment (Single Agent) using the off-policy DDPG algorithm.** The task is episodic, and **in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.**
+**First version of the environment (Single Agent) is choosen for implementation using the off-policy DDPG algorithm.** The task is episodic, and **in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.**

 ## Agent Implementation